kvk-code/CT428_BLOCKCHAIN_TECHNOLOGIES_NOTES/DHT_Distributed_Hash_Tables.md

 # Understanding Distributed Hash Tables (DHTs): A Novice's Guide

 Distributed Hash Tables (DHTs) power many decentralized systems by allowing nodes (computers) to collaboratively store and retrieve data without a central server.
 This guide begins with essential definitions, explains the core components of a DHT (including buckets, routing, and storage responsibilities), and walks through practical examples such as file storage and lookup.
-We also discuss how nodes use metadata records to map the structure of files into chunks.
+We also discuss how nodes use provider and metadata records to enable efficient discovery and retrieval of chunked content, and how content caching differs from provider record propagation.

 ---